Women’s sexual health – libido is a Latin word that simply means desire, lust and sex drive.

-Womens sexual health - libido is a Latin word that simply means desire, lust and sex drive.
-Womens sexual health and experiencing low sex drive usually means also experiencing water retention, irregular or heavy periods, depression, fibrocystic breasts and wrinkly skin.
-All of these symptoms are indicative of hormone imbalance and progesterone deficiency.
+Sexual health and experiencing low sex drive often includes water retention, irregular or heavy periods, depression, fibrocystic breasts and wrinkly skin.
+These symptoms are indicative of hormone imbalance and possibly progesterone deficiency.

-Sexual health in women also declines because of the following factors:
+Sexual health in women can decline because of the following factors:

 • Women are often exposed to environmental pollutants and toxins.

 • Excessive alcohol consumption and depression.

 • Poor nutrition and obesity, which can affect energy levels, hormone imbalance and self-image as well as womens sex health.